Volunteer Jurors & Appellate Panel Judges

 Open Volunteer Opportunity: Appellate Panel Judge

 We are now accepting volunteer Appellate Panel Judges to assist with our two-hour Mock Appeal Final Courthouse Events.
-As an Appellate Panel Judge, you will play a key role in helping determine the outcome of students’ First Amendment case about a high school’s decision to suspend a student who called out their classmate on TikTok for a school project.
+As an Appellate Panel Judge, you will play a key role in helping determine the outcome of students’ First Amendment case about a high school’s decision to suspend a student who organized a student protest against a school phone ban.
 You will listen to oral arguments, ask questions to test students’ understanding of the law, work with your panel to provide a ruling, and celebrate teams’ work with fellow community members.

 Given that volunteers will be testing students’ understanding of the law, a legal background is required.
 However, moot court and appellate experience are NOT required.